 Careful map reading and route choice is the key to orienteering.
 Will bushwhacking save time over a longer route on groomed trails?
 Can an experienced orienteer out-navigate an expert skier?
 Come try it and have some fun!
 Beginners are especially welcome.

 General Information: "The Frisco Nordic Center has 45 km of groomed, mapped and marked Classic and Skate trails as well as 18 km of singletrack snowshoe trails that traverse the shores of Lake Dillon with scenic overlooks.
 We have dog friendly snowshoe trails for dogs on a leash."

 There is plenty of snow this year, including trails on the upper peninsula.
 Some trails in the open beetle-kill logged areas are a bit windswept, but provide fantastic views.

 - Driving Directions: Take I-70 to Exit 203.
-Follow Route 9 south towards Breckenridge for two miles.
-Watch for signs to turn left into the Frisco Nordic Center.
+Follow Highway 9 south through Frisco towards Breckenridge for two+ miles.
+Watch for signs to turn left into the Frisco Nordic Center / Frisco Adventure Park.

 Online pre-registration has closed, but you can still participate.
 Please register when you arrive at the meet.
 You may have to draw your course on a blank map.